Table of Contents

 Once you’ve created your ‘drips’ and established your audience segments, all you need to do is launch the campaign and let it run in the background while you focus on important tasks.

-A highly targeted, well-written drip campaign can get 70% more open rates and 30% more open rates than other forms of email marketing.
+A highly targeted, well-written drip email campaign template can get 70% more open rates and 30% more open rates than other forms of email marketing.
 That’s a game-changer for your business.

 3 Types of Drip Campaigns